ProductBuilders/productbuilders/README.md

 - **Interactive Components**: Track user engagement with Google Analytics event tracking
 - **Real-World Case Studies**: Examples of applications built by non-technical founders using AI coding tools
 - **Community Integration**: Connect with other founders through our Discord community
+- **Comments System**: Discuss content on each page using GitHub-powered comments via utterances

 ## Getting Started